cs7290/fall-2023/10-Transition.md

 * Review poster content
 * Define the story and the audience
-* Work on graphic that does a better job at telling the story
+* Work on exploratory dashboard for the stakeholder

 ### projects